mobisummer/ms-monetize-sdk-demo/README.md

 # ms-monetize-sdk-demo

 ### Introduce
-SDK aggregated banner,native.interstitial,reward video of these types of ads.
+SDK aggregated banner,native,interstitial,reward video of these types of ads.
 SDK will switch different advertising sources according to network status and revenue changes to ensure maximization of revenue.

 ### Getting Started